-If Gradle or the Gradle community does not offer the specific capabilities your project needs, creating your own plugin could be a solution.
+If Gradle or the Gradle community does not offer the specific capabilities your project needs, creating your own custom plugin could be a solution.

 Script plugin

 A plugin is any class that implements the Plugin interface.
+For example, this is a "hello world" plugin:

 build.gradle.kts

-abstract class SamplePlugin1 : Plugin<Project> { (1)
+abstract class SamplePlugin : Plugin<Project> { (1)

 override fun apply(project: Project) { (2)

-project.tasks.register("helloTaskInRootBuildFileSamplePlugin1") {
+project.tasks.register("ScriptPlugin") {

 doLast {

-println("Hello world from the root build file!")
+println("Hello world from the build file!")

 }